 Physical Therapy Is Less Risky

 Besides being more effective, physical therapy is less risky and leads to far fewer negative side effects.
 In contrast, the CDC reports that opioid use led to more than 28,000 deaths in 2014 alone.

 Chronic pain is described as any pain or discomfort that lasts more than three to six months.
 Unlike acute pain, which can be attributed to a specific ailment or injury, chronic pain often cannot be pinpointed to a specific condition.
 The ACPT describes chronic pain as “pain that continues when it should not.”

-From education, strength and flexibility exercises and manual therapy, to posture awareness and body mechanics instruction, physical therapists are licensed and trained to identify the causes of chronic pain, then establish an individualized treatment plan for alleviating and possibly eliminating the pain, Loosli says.
+From education, strength and flexibility exercises and manual therapy, to posture awareness and body mechanics instruction, physical therapists are licensed and trained to identify the causes, then establish an individualized treatment plan for alleviating and possibly eliminating the pain, Loosli says.

 “Through physical therapy, chronic pain sufferers become empowered,” Loosli said.
 “Many learn that, through professional guidance, education, movement and exercise, they’ve had it within themselves all along to manage this seemingly bleak condition.”